emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

       temperatures it can be challenging to meet local requirements for emissions to water and air, and for such applications we have developed a special indirectly cooled air hygienic air cooler system.
+    description2: >-
+      To avoid condenstation meal should be cooled to approx. 15 degrees above ambient temperatures

+      Low costs for installation and maintanance
+    headerimage: /img/mealcooler-2.png
     infobox1: >-
       The cooler is designed as a long drum equipped with an agitator mounted in roller bearings on the end plates.